semyers/bidding-auction-local-testing-app/README.md

 google-chrome --enable-privacy-sandbox-ads-apis --disable-features=EnforcePrivacySandboxAttestations,FledgeEnforceKAnonymity --enable-features=FledgeBiddingAndAuctionServerAPI,FledgeBiddingAndAuctionServer:FledgeBiddingAndAuctionKeyURL/https%3A%2F%2Fstorage.googleapis.com%2Fba-test-buyer%2Fcoordinator-test-key.json
 ```

+The flag is set to let Chrome know to use the mock coordinator key that we have hosted at [https://storage.googleapis.com/ba-test-buyer/coordinator-test-key.json](https://storage.googleapis.com/ba-test-buyer/coordinator-test-key.json)

 Make sure you have fully exited out of all Chrome instances before opening it from the command line with the B&A flags.

 ### Open the page in Chrome